ravi-ssj4/System-design-interview/Design Slack.md

+# Code and example of a paginated api call to get a list of messages for a channel that the user clicked in a slack app using Javascript

 For a real-world scenario where you might need to paginate API responses for a messaging app similar to Slack, using Node.js and Express along with a MongoDB database for storing messages could be a practical approach.
 This example assumes you have MongoDB set up with a collection named `messages` that stores messages for different channels.
 Each message document might look something like this:

 ```json